 Reuse is an important component of the regional water supply strategy to reduce demand for potable water, improve water use efficiency, and otherwise sustainably manage water resources.
 District staff coordinate with DEP as that agency carries out its reuse regulation responsibilities.
-As of 2007, an estimated 3.52 mgd of reclaimed water was used for public access reuse in Region III (DEP 2010).
-This includes irrigation of an estimated 820 residences, five golf courses, four parks and two schools.
+As of 2010, an estimated 2.62 MGD of reclaimed water was used for public access reuse in Region III (FDEP 2011).
+This includes irrigation of an estimated 1,013 residences, three golf courses, four parks and two schools.

 As described previously, work continues on the development of a District-wide reuse plan that will identify future projects to support RWSP implementation and help enhance the sustainability of water resources throughout northwest Florida.
 The plan will provide a detailed inventory of reclaimed water systems, projected wastewater flows for utilities in Region III through 2030, an evaluation of current and future growth patterns and geographic information systems (GIS) data.
 Initial data collection stages have been completed and a working inventory has been created.
-The reuse plan is scheduled to be complete in the fall of 2011.
+It is anticipated that the reuse plan will be completed in 2012.

 Water conservation opportunities exist that may reduce current water use and limit long-term demand.
 Application of conservation rate structures, conservation measures in local building codes and ordinances, consumptive use permitting conditions, and outreach and education associated with nontraditional source development projects will help constrain future growth in demand.
 As one example, there is opportunity within the rental lodging sector serving tourists and seasonal residents to increase water use efficiency.
 The District has expanded the Water CHAMP program to Region III and has 11 participating hotels in Bay County.
-Over the past two years, the District has distributed approximately 3,900 water conservation brochures to utilities and local governments in the county.
+Since 2004, the District has distributed approximately 5,900 water conservation brochures to utilities and local governments in the county.